USD Mazara

-Mazara Calcio A.S.D., formerly Gruppo Sportivo Mazara 1946, is an Italian football team from Mazara del Vallo, Sicily.
-They currently play in the league Eccellenza Sicily.
+Unione Sportiva Dilettantistica Mazara, commonly known just as Mazara, is an Italian football team from Mazara del Vallo, Sicily.
+They currently play in the amateur Promozione league.

 History

 Foundation and early years

 Mazara was founded in 1946.
-However, a team that represented the city of Mazara del Vallo—Unione Sportiva Mazara—were not founded until 1957–1958.
+However, a team representing Mazara del Vallo — Unione Sportiva Mazara — was not founded until 1957–1958.
 Initially, the team played in the Promozione league.
-They played in Serie D from 1960 to 1961, but they were relegated three years later.
+They played in Serie D from 1960 to 1961 but were relegated three years later.
 The club played in Serie D from 1971 to 1972 before they were relegated again.
-They returned to play in Serie D in 1976–1977, after winning a promotion playoff to Canicattì 1–0.
+They returned to play in Serie D in 1976–1977 after winning a promotion playoff to Canicattì 1–0.
 The playoff match took place at Stadio Renzo Barbera, Palermo, attended by 12,000 people, the majority of whom were Mazara supporters.
-Following the promotion, the club played in Serie D for 19 consecutive seasons.
+Following the promotion, the club consecutively played in Serie D for 19 seasons.

 Promotion attempts

 During the 1980s and early 1990s, Mazara often aimed to win the Serie D league but always missed their goal.
-In 1985, coach Ignazio Arcoleo led Mazara to win Serie D, so they were planned to be promoted to Serie C2.
-The promotion was cancelled by the Football Federation because of alleged matchfixing.
-Mazara's bitter rivals Trapanis was promoted in their place.
+In 1985, coach Ignazio Arcoleo led Mazara to win Serie D, so they were planned to be promoted to Serie C2, but the Football Federation later cancelled the promotion because of alleged match-fixing, and Mazara's bitter rivals Trapanis were promoted in their place.
 Mazara narrowly missed promotion on several occasions: the club placed second in 1988–1989, just one point behind winners Acireale; in 1990–1991, third behind Gangi, who then lost the playoff match to Matera; in 1993–1994, seventh after having led the point count for almost the whole first half of the season.